 Joining the Collective Plan is easy

-Most employees will join automatically on 7th October 2024 they’ve been employed with Royal Mail (including Parcelforce) for a full year.
+Most employees will join automatically once they’ve been employed with Royal Mail (including Parcelforce) for a full year.

 Select which best applies to you